-Background checks may include a search of information about an individual (including but not limited to an individual’s criminal history, sex offender history, work qualifications and work history) from a variety of sources, including publicly available social media.
+Background checks may include a search of information about an individual (including but not limited to an individual’s criminal history, sex offender history, work qualifications, work history and motor vehicle record (MVR) check)) from a variety of sources, including publicly available social media.
 In some cases, the University may elect to accept a current copy of a government clearance and/or teaching certificate in lieu of a background check.

 For purposes of this policy, a “final candidate” for employment, a position, or a role is a candidate that is being considered beyond an initial review or qualification and is being seriously considered for placement for employment, a position, or a role.
 Whether someone is determined to be a “final candidate” for employment, a position, or a role is determined by the University official responsible for selection.

 Candidates for employment and positions requiring a background check (who are not current employees of the University) will be advised that, prior to being selected, the candidate must successfully pass a background check.
 When a background check is required, candidates must complete an authorization form.
 Failure to timely complete an authorization may result in termination of the University’s consideration of the candidate’s application for or other pursuit of a position.
 Falsification or omission of information may result in denial of employment or discipline, up to and including termination.

 All offers for employment (whether for full, part-time, or temporary employment) for a position are contingent upon a background check that is acceptable to the University.